mattbellis/PHYS-3330/raw-content/lab7-raw.md

 With a supply voltage of $9\text{ V}$ and a load of $10\text{ k}\Omega$, the MOSFET operated in the linear region or the saturation region depending on the choice of $V_{GS}$; however, for a load of $R_L=100\ \Omega$, the MOSFET will operate in the saturation region for all four choices of $V_{GS}$.

-1. Show that the MOSFET is in the saturation region for all the $V_{GS}$ on your graph by plotting the new load line with $V_S=9\text{ V}$ and $R_L = 100\ \Omega$ (on a new plot).
+1. Show that the MOSFET is in the saturation region for all the $V_{GS}$ on your graph by plotting the new load line with $V_\text{supply}=9\text{ V}$ and $R_L = 100\ \Omega$ (on a new plot).
 Adjust the axes with `ax.ylim()` to show the plot nicely.

 2. Looking at your plot, is it consistent with the $I_D$ vs $V_{GS}$ plot you made in Question @7.2\?

 Since we are in the saturation region, the value of $k$ you determined from your fit can be used to determine the value of $V_{GS}$ needed to get a particular current $I_D$ through the load.

-3. Using the value of $k$ you determined from the fit, what $V_{GS}$ would you need to get a drain current of $0.5\text{ mA}$? *Hint:* remember that $V_{th}=0\text{ V}$.
+3. Using the value of $k$ you determined from the fit, what $V_{GS}$ would you need to get a drain current of $0.5\text{ mA}$? *Note:* check the units of $k$ and make sure you report your answer with correct and appropriate units. *Hint:* remember that $V_{th}=0\text{ V}$.

 4. Notice that the $V_{GS}$ needed to get the same current of $I_D=0.5\text{ mA}$ differs depending on the load.
 As the load decreases the load line will become steeper, so it will continue to intersect the $I_D$ vs $V_{DS}$ curves in the *saturation region*.
 Considering this, what $V_{GS}$ would achieve $I_D=0.5\text{ mA}$ for a $8\ \Omega$ load?

 ## Op-amp design

 Op-amps are made of several transistors (often a mix of BJTs and JFETs).
 Op-amp design involves combining many kinds of transistor circuits like differential pairs (aka long-tail pairs), emitter amplifiers, current mirrors, darlington pairs, and push-pull amplifiers.
-Chapter 3 in Horowitz and Hill has a lot of great information on all of these (and more).
+Chapter 2 in Horowitz and Hill has a lot of great information on all of these (and more).
 It is worth thumbing through this chapter for ideas to incorporate in your final project.

 A great final project idea is to build an op-amp from discrete transistors!
-This op-amp, without doubt, will under perform compared to the LF365, but it will be a great learning experience.
+This op-amp, without doubt, will under perform compared to the LF356, but it will be a great learning experience.
 You can even implement it as an audio amplifier to drive a large speaker to make it more interesting.
-The following resources are a good starting point to starting off on a project like this.
+The following resources are a good starting off point for a project like this.

 - [Architecture and Design Techniques of Op-Amps](https://www.allaboutcircuits.com/video-tutorials/op-amp-basics-internal-circuitry/)